 Median housing values continue to be below state values despite increases overtime.
 Home ownership rates continue to be above state and national rates, even as home prices surge and housing becomes less affordable in the region.
-Additionally, a shortage of rental housing in some areas of the region is of 213,000 Dwelling Units will be needed by 2060 to accomodate projected population growth particular concern along with the number of mobile homes, which are vulnerable to extreme weather events.
+Additionally, a shortage of rental housing in some areas of the region is of particular concern along with the number of mobile homes, which are vulnerable to extreme weather events.
 The addition of new homes to alleviate price increases would help to ensure supply is added at prices affordable to a range of incomes and support economic competitiveness.